Key Tips for Keeping Your Dog Cool in the Summer:

 5. Short Walks: Opt for shorter, more frequent walks rather than long outings in the heat.

-6. Cool Down Periods: Allow your dog to rest and cool down in between activities.
+6. Cool Down Periods: Allow your dog to rest and cool down between activities.

 7. Monitor Weather: Pay attention to weather forecasts and avoid taking your dog out during heatwaves.